PhilippeR26/Cairo1JS/README.md

 ## Presentation

 This small project demonstrates how to create a DAPP to interact with the Starknet blockchain.

+> This branch has been created to test an architecture where all activities that needs your node API key are executed in the server.
+By this way, this key is never exposed to the front-end.
+> Accounts private keys are either in the server, or in the browser wallet, but are never exposed in the front-end.
+> This architecture is based on the Server Actions of Next.JS.

 You can interact easily with Cairo 1 smart-contract, using your Argent-X or Braavos wallets (installed in your browser).

 Analyze the code to see how to create a such DAPP (start [here](src/app/page.tsx))

-The DAPP is made in the next.js framework, using the experimental **appDir** feature.
+The DAPP is made in the next.js framework.
 Coded in Typescript.
-Using React, Zustand context & Chaka-ui components.
+Using Starknet.js, React, Zustand context & Chaka-ui components.

-As the get-starknet.js library isn't today compatible with starknet.js V5, a temporary solution is implemented in this project, with the get-wallet-starknet.js library.
-To use only for development purpose.
-🚨 🚨 🚨 Do not use this lib to handle accounts containing valuable tokens 🚨 🚨 🚨.

 ## Getting Started 🚀